fission/fission.io/content/en/blog/serverless-nextjs-example-blog/index.md

 Using prefix path routing, a single Fission function can handle multiple routes.
 We use this feature to create a blog with Next.js.

-Lets do a walkthrough of how to deploy a Next.js application with Fission.
+Let's do a walkthrough of how to deploy a Next.js application with Fission.

 ## Get Next.js application running

 Typical Next.js application has a `pages` directory, which contains all the pages to be served.
-There are supplimentary directories such as `styles`, `data`, `components`, `public` etc which could be part of your Next.js application.
+There are supplimentary directories such as `styles`, `data`, `components`, `public` etc. which could be part of your Next.js application.

-We have a built demo blog application with Fission, source code is available on [Github](https://github.com/fission/examples/tree/master/samples/nextjs-blog-demo).
+We have a built demo blog application with Fission, source code is available on [GitHub](https://github.com/fission/examples/tree/master/samples/nextjs-blog-demo).

 Clone the [examples repository](https://github.com/fission/examples) first.